DFiniteSequence and DFiniteSequenceRing

 A sequence which is equal to

-but may consist of a smaller operator (in terms of the order).
-In the worst case if no compression is possibleself
+selfbut may consist of a smaller operator (in terms of the order).
+In the worst case if no compression is possibleselfis returned.

 - degree()